Swan Lake: Petipa–Ivanov–Drigo revival of 1895

-In the late 1880s and early 1890s Marius Petipa and Ivan Vsevolozhsky entered into discussions with Tchaikovsky concerning a possible revival of Swan Lake.
-However, Tchaikovsky died on 6 November 1893, just as these plans were beginning to take shape.
-It remains uncertain whether he himself intended to revise the score for the new production.
-Following his death, Riccardo Drigo prepared a revised version of the music, with the approval of Tchaikovsky’s younger brother, Modest Ilyich Tchaikovsky.
-There are substantial differences between Drigo’s adaptation and the original 1877 score, and it is Drigo’s revision, not Tchaikovsky’s first version, that forms the basis of most productions today.
+During the late 1880s and early 1890s, Petipa and Vsevolozhsky discussed with Tchaikovsky the possibility of reviving Swan Lake.
+However, Tchaikovsky died on 6 November 1893, just when plans to revive Swan Lake were beginning to come to fruition.
+It remains uncertain whether Tchaikovsky was prepared to revise the music for this revival.
+Whatever the case, as a result of Tchaikovsky's death, Riccardo Drigo revised the score, after receiving approval from Tchaikovsky's younger brother, Modest.
+There are major differences between Drigo's and Tchaikovsky's scores.
+Today, it is Drigo's revision, and not Tchaikovsky's original score of 1877, that most ballet companies use.